 \section{Numerical results}

 In this section, we show the numerical results of the laser induced Compton scattering to a DM pair.
-The signal event in our case is composed of one single electron and missing energy carried away by DM pair, and becomes
+The signal event in our case is composed of a single electron and missing energy carried away by the DM pair, and becomes

 where $\rho_\omega={a^2 \omega_{\rm Lab}\over 4\pi}$ is the laser photon density~\cite{Greiner:1992bv} with ${1\over 2\rho_\omega} \varGamma$ being the scattering cross section~\cite{Greiner:1992bv}, and $\mathcal{L}$ is the integrated luminosity.
 The luminosity is given by